Polymer/old-docs-site/docs/start/creatingelements.md

 ## Next steps {#nextsteps}

-Now that you know how to create your own elements you're ready to unleash the true power of {{site.project_title}}.
-To dive even deeper, read up on [{{site.project_title}}'s core API reference](/docs/polymer/polymer.html) or if you'd like to know more about the underlying technologies that make {{site.project_title}} (and Web Components) possible, check out [the Platform guide](/docs/start/platform.html).
+Now that you know how to create your own elements, dive deeper and read up on [{{site.project_title}}'s core API](/docs/polymer/polymer.html).
+If you'd like to know more about the underlying technologies that make {{site.project_title}} and Web Components possible, check out [the Platform guide](/docs/start/platform.html).
 Continue on to:

 <a href="/docs/polymer/polymer.html" class="paper-button"><polymer-ui-icon src="/images/picons/ic_arrowForward_dark_.png"></polymer-ui-icon>API Reference</a>